neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-request.md

 Again this employs one of the most important tools we can employ for connecting with others: being genuinely interested in them rather than putting ourselves first.
 Taking the time to go through profiles implicitly illustrates this to the reader.

-Notice something key in the request so far: notice how as of yet, I have never mentioned myself, my needs, or my travel plans.
-Rather, I’ve focused solely on them and how I can service, help, or connect with them.
+__Notice something key in the request so far: notice how as of yet, I have never mentioned myself, my needs, or my travel plans.__ Rather, I’ve focused solely on them and how I can service, help, or connect with them.
 In the request, I’ve placed them before I’ve placed myself – which makes a HUGE difference in the eyes of the reader.
-Writing the other way around sends the implicit message, “I’d love to stay with you because it’s convenient for me – oh, and I find you interesting”, which is infinitely inferior to the method above, which sends the implicit message, “I find you interesting, – oh and if you’re free, I’d love to stay with you”.
+Writing the other way around sends the implicit message, “I’d love to stay with you because it’s convenient for me – oh, and I find you interesting”, which is infinitely inferior to the method above, which sends the implicit message, _“I find you interesting, – oh and if you’re free, I’d love to stay with you”_.

-#### Be their Mahathma Gandhi
+#### Be their Mahatma Gandhi

-Who would you ideally LOVE to host?
+Who would you ideally _love_ to host?
 Elon Musk?
 Mother Theresa?
 Sheryl Sandberg?
 These people stand out because they’ve each done incredibly compelling things in their lives and can enrich the lives of those around them simply by way of how much they have to teach and in how much others can learn from them.

 What value can you provide others?
 What compelling things have you done?
 What can you, and only you, offer to those around you?
 Explicitly mention the exciting and compelling things you’ve done in the request itself.

 #### Go Easy on the Eyes

 At the end of the day, your host has limited time.
-You want to provide as much information in a way that’s most conducive to him or her.
-Lists are easy to skim and easy to quickly comprehend.
+You want to provide as much information in a way that’s most conducive to him or her. __I'd recommend having lists in your request, rather than paragraphs of information.__ Lists are easy to skim and easy to quickly comprehend.
+You can have a list of what you find interesting about them, as well as a list of interesting things about you, rather than stating it in a harder-to-read paragraph format.

 #### Proudly display your 'Newb' badge

-Often people will wonder whether it’s your first time Couchsurfing, and in these cases, it’s better to explicitly mention it, if it is.
+Often people will wonder whether it’s your first time Couchsurfing, and in these cases, it’s better to explicitly mention it, if it is your first time.
 Talk about your discovery of the Couchsurfing platform and why you’re excited by it and want to try it out.

 #### Explain why you're a good guest

 First time surfers are always a shot in the dark.
-People want to know you’re clean, respectful, etc., As such, taking the time to point out you’re a good guest goes a long way.
+People want to know you’re clean, respectful, tidy, etc., As such, taking the time to point out you’re a good guest goes a long way.

 For me, this section looks something like this: